A Lesson to Learn: Alfi Inc. (ALF)

 ALF’s Market Performance

-ALF stocks went down by -9.74% for the week, with a monthly drop of -25.63% and a quarterly performance of 102.37%.
-The volatility ratio for the week stands at 7.28% while the volatility levels for the past 30 days are set at 13.92% for Alfi Inc..
-The simple moving average for the period of the last 20 days is -20.82% for ALF stocks with a simple moving average of -2.67% for the last 200 days.
+ALF stocks went up by 18.87% for the week, with a monthly drop of -15.85% and a quarterly performance of 193.91%.
+The volatility ratio for the week stands at 17.78% while the volatility levels for the past 30 days are set at 12.48% for Alfi Inc..
+The simple moving average for the period of the last 20 days is 8.79% for ALF stocks with a simple moving average of 28.70% for the last 200 days.

-During the last 5 trading sessions, ALF fell by -9.74%, in comparison to the 20-day moving average, which settled at $9.66.
-In addition, Alfi Inc. saw 165.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ALF rose by +18.87%, in comparison to the 20-day moving average, which settled at $9.27.
+In addition, Alfi Inc. saw 249.66% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ALF